 Early Stages of Vascular Dementia

-When vascular dementia first sets in, you may notice difficulties with cognitive skills such as planning, decision making, problem solving, thinking, following directions, and concentrating.
+When vascular dementia first sets in, you may notice difficulties with cognitive skills such as planning, decision-making, problem-solving, thinking, following directions, and concentrating.
 An individual’s memory, fluency, clarity, and depth perception can be negatively impacted in the early vascular dementia stages.
-Emotionally, your loved one may have vascular dementia if they begin to experience depression, anxiety, apathy, mood swings, overemotional responsiveness, and other mood disorders.
+Emotionally, your loved one may have vascular dementia if they begin to experience common dementia behaviors such as depression, anxiety, apathy, mood swings, overemotional responsiveness, and other mood disorders.